-Carolyn Defrin is an artist, researcher and facilitator originally from the US, currently based in London, UK.
+Carolyn Defrin is an artist, researcher and facilitator born in the US, currently based in London, UK.

 With an early career in Chicago theatre and community development, she worked with several ensemble theatres, schools and organisations to develop a highly collaborative and interdisciplinary practice.

 Since moving to London in 2012, she has created work across video, installation, theatre, music and dance in theatres, galleries, site-specific venues, schools and community contexts.
-With a practice that is rooted in creative conversations about socially relevant content, her work has focused on women’s empowerment, community cohesion, migration, identity politics and climate change.
-Often using audio-recordings of these conversations in her practice, she makes work that aims to illuminate, activate and humanise these issues through expressive and poetic means.
+With a practice that is rooted in creative conversations about socially relevant content, her work has focused on community cohesion, migration, identity politics and women's empowerment.
+Often using audio-recordings of these conversations in her practice, she makes work that aims to illuminate, activate and humanise complex issues through expressive and poetic means.
 Her work has been presented and/or commissioned by The Barbican, The Yard, Ovalhouse, The Albany, performing.borders, LADA, Westfield Shopping Centre, Borough Road Gallery and Camden People's Theatre.
 Outside of the UK, she has created and presented work in the US, Germany, Greece, Iceland and Tanzania.

 She holds a PhD in co-creating culture and policy from London South Bank University and an MA in performance design from Central Saint Martins.
 She is also co-founder of Kissing Project- a multimedia storytelling platform that celebrates diverse humanity through audio-recorded stories that begin with a kiss.